ghik/zerowaste/README.md

 scalacOptions += "-Werror"
 ```

-Note that such warnings, despite being converted to errors, can be still suppressed with the `@nowarn` annotation:
+Note that these warnings, despite being converted to errors, can be suppressed with the `@nowarn` annotation:

 ```scala
 import scala.annotation.nowarn